Laufmaschine/Slopes-experiments/README.md

     ## Bounding box:  xmin: -8.691657 ymin: 40.81252 xmax: -8.523237 ymax: 40.97621
     ## Geodetic CRS:  WGS 84
     ```
     After the operation from step 5, geometry type is now MULTILINESTRING.
-However for slopes calculation, the type must be `LINESTRING`.
+However for slopes calculation, the type must be LINESTRING.

-3. Create a new layer with the same features of **newtowrkOSM_Ovar_cleaned** but with correct geometry type `LINSTRING`, using the geometries before the cleansing of step 5:
+3. Create a new layer with the same features of **newtowrkOSM_Ovar_cleaned** but with correct geometry type LINSTRING, using the geometries before the cleansing of step 5:
     ```
     networkOSM_Ovar_conv = networkOSM_PT_filtered %>% filter(osm_id %in% networkOSM_Ovar_cleaned$osm_id)
     ```